Marco-88/podex-client/README.md

 # TODO

-- Implement the history for undo and redo
-- Sync caret of code area component from textarea to underlying highlight element
-- Show spinner while encoding token count
+- Format token counter tooltips
-- Improve settings layout of code area component
+- Rethink counters and refactor TokenCounter component
+- Separate code store for playground, but add last sandbox code block into code area
-- Adjust elements in footer of code area
+- Debug removal of all code block - canvas stays in iframe
-- Append response in code area